Ashsatsan/gitops-argocd/README.md

    - IAM roles and policies are scoped to the minimum required permissions.

 2. **Secrets Management**:
-   - Use GitHub Actions secrets to securely store sensitive information like AWS credentials and SonarQube tokens.
+   - Use GitHub Actions secrets to securely store sensitive information like AWS credentials and SonarCloud tokens.

 3. **Image Security**:
    - Ensure Docker images are scanned for vulnerabilities before deployment.